 Even the column’s editor says it’s easier to get into Harvard 20 times than for a writer to get an essay accepted for … Read More “What I learned about craft from analyzing one year of ‘Modern Love’”

 Stuck inside lately?
 Live vicariously through your character for a bit with this writing prompt:

 What’s on the list of things your character would … Read More “In the bag”

 Write a short story that begins with one of the following lines:

 Though she wasn’t one for gossip, Mrs. Jamison knew exactly who … Read More “Fresh beginnings”

 Write about the very first snowfall you can remember. … Read More “Winter writing prompt: First snow”

-Submit your best fictional story in 2,000 words or less for your chance to win $1,000 & publication in our magazine.
+Submit your best short story for your chance to win $1,000 and publication in our magazine.

 Stay in touch with The Writer